-Here is an edited version of the article which you can see in full here
+This is an edited version of the full article.

 “I lived in Austria for a long time but moved back to the UK in 2003 to become my mum’s main carer, who had dementia.
 One day I walked the steep climb to Tintagel Castle in Cornwall and could hardly breathe.
 I thought I just needed to exercise more, but then developed a persistent cough.
 My GP heard crackles in my chest and referred me to a respiratory consultant.
 After a CT scan I was told that I could have idiopathic pulmonary fibrosis (IPF) which I had never heard of.

 One of the best things I did was start ‘singing for breathing’ classes.
 In just a couple of months, my forced vital capacity reading went from 70% to 95%!